mcfunley/hello-skyliner/README.md

 ## Differences from a stock Rails application

+* Depends on the `lograge` gem, which converts Rails's weirdly verbose logging into production-ready logging using Logstash JSON formatting.
 * Depends on Heroku's `rails_12factor` gem, which directs the logs to stdout and allows Rails to serve up static assets.
+(If static asset serving becomes a performance hotspot, we recommend setting up CloudFront.)
 * Adds quotes to the use of `SECRET_KEY_BASE` in `secrets.yaml`, which prevents a secret with all digits from being interpreted as a number.
 * Depends on `puma-heroku`, which borrows Heroku's recommended Puma